Emergency Dentist in New Orleans

 If you find yourself experiencing dental pain, you have suffered an injury to your mouth, or you have lost a tooth, don’t panic—but don’t wait to call us either.
 Even if you are a new patient, we always leave room in our schedule for dental emergencies, and we will probably be able to get you in for an appointment.

 If you have had something happen and you are not sure whether it is an emergency or not, you should still call us.
 We can help determine whether you need to be seen right away or if we can schedule you for our next open appointment.

-Reasons You Might Need an Emergency Dentist
+Reasons You Might Need an Emergency Dentist in New Orleans

 If you have suffered a blow or injury to your mouth, you should probably give us a call so we can get you in right away—particularly if one of your teeth has become broken or cracked.
 Even if your teeth appear to be fine, Dr. Richard Rathke can conduct a full examination to ensure there hasn’t been any damage done to your teeth below the gum line.